Diversify and Disambiguate: Learning From Underspecified Data: Conclusion

 \section{Conclusion}

 We proposed Diversify and Disambiguate (DivDis), a two-stage framework for learning from underspecified data.
 Our experiments show that DivDis has substantially higher performance when learning from datasets with high degrees of underspecification, at the modest cost of unlabeled target data and a few corresponding labels.
 To our knowledge, our method is the first to address this problem setting in the context of underspecification.
-Future work may extend the DivDis framework to other settings such as regression, generative modeling, or reinforcement learning.

-While we have made progress in the problem of learning in conditions of extreme underspecification, a limitation of our framework is our requirement of unlabeled target data, which may not be available in some scenarios.
-It would be quite interesting to explore approaches that lift this assumption by discovering near-optimal functions without the need for unlabeled data from a different distribution.
+An appealing property of DivDis is its automatic discovery of meaningful complementary features, as demonstrated in \cref{fig:hyperparam,tab:cross_full}.
+This capability is related to that of disentangled feature learning~\citep{chen2016infogan,higgins2016beta,kim2018disentangling,chen2018isolating}, which is often posed as an unsupervised problem.
+Our experiments show the alternative possibility of learning different possible meanings of labels in an underspecified supervised learning setting.